-SEN Classrooms: How to Design a Special Educational Needs Classroom
+SEN Classrooms: How to Design a Classroom for Children with Special Educational Needs and Disabilities

 With more than 7 years’ experience in designing, building and installing special educational needs (SEN) classrooms, The Stable Company have catered for almost every brief you could imagine, partnering with a number of schools to design learning spaces catered to their pupils’ complex needs.

 Some sites require a specialist approach because space is limited.
 Others, because the school in question needs the space to work for multiple classes; some want to increase the scope of facilities and engage more with the outdoors.
 These setups go far beyond accessibility, though this is undoubtedly crucial; they require high quality buildings that exceed expectations while being able to address a range of very complex needs.
 Each site is different, requiring a bespoke, tailored solution - and this is where our passion and expertise lies.